Purple Martin Watch Parties

 Presented by CenterPoint Energy

-Background Information: From July to September, Houston's Purple Martins spend most of the day feeding on flying insects to build energy for their long journey across the Gulf of Mexico.
+From July to September, Houston's Purple Martins spend most of the day feeding on flying insects to build energy for their long journey across the Gulf of Mexico.
 At dusk, they form large flocks and roost together in preparation for migration.
-Join us to watch the amazing spectacle!
+Bring your family and friends and experience the spectacle with us!
+Stop by our info table to chat with our staff and volunteers about Purple Martins and their amazing migration.

 Traditional Locations of Large Martin Roosts